ssmi8/Fighting-for-Par/README.md

 * The site should be informative and well structured.
 * The site should allow the user the ability to sign up to the golf society.

-## The Strucure Plane
+## The Structure Plane

 In order to implement what, as a user, I would come to expect from similar websites, I have ensured the following:

-* The layout, colours, font and images/video choices all convey a positive experience for the user and to ensure the user understands the purpose of the site.
+* The layout, colours, fonts and images/video choices all convey a positive experience for the user and to ensure the user understands the purpose of the site.
 * The user will be able to clearly navigate through each of the pages and in doing so journey through the landing page, which is informative, the gallery page, which shows the user the experiences to be had, and then finally to the sign up page where they can join the society.
-* The website is clear and conicise and also accessible to all users.
+* The website is not only clear and concise but also accessible to all users.

 ## The Skeleton Plane